jblairpdx/GIScience_I/syllabus.md

 * Wed (05/24) Lecture 14: Data collection, quality; geo-computation.
 * Continue Lab 7.

-*TODO: do we really want to make geo-computation a thing?*

 ##### Week 9

 * Reading: *TODO: do we need a reading?*.